NIGHTWING / BATMAN

 The smirk….
 I knew it, I knew it.
 Something was up.

 I raised an eyebrow.
-I couldn't help but frown a bit, as I asked suspiciously, "You're not setting me up with AJ's stepsister, are you?
+I couldn't help but frown a bit.
+"You're not setting me up with AJ's stepsister, are you?
 Not a good idea."

 "Set you up?
 What makes you think that way?"